What is the best definition for chromatin?

 Chromatin.
 An organelle which forms chromosomes during cell division.
 Consists of DNA, RNA, and proteins.
 This organelle can have different structures (e.g.an “x” or lines spinning).
 This organelle is only found in a eukaryote cell.

-What is the difference between chromatin and DNA?
+What is chromatin and what is its structure?